argoproj/argo-cd/docs/roadmap.md

 Resource actions is very powerful but literally hidden feature.
 Documentation is missing and therefore adoption is poor.
 We need to document and promote it, and then iterate and work on enhancements:

-- hard to configure unless you are Argo CD ninja;
+* hard to configure unless you are Argo CD ninja
-- half done parameters support: we have backend but no UI/CLI for it;
+* half done parameters support: we have backend but no UI/CLI for it
-- configuration issue: it is impossible to share actions as a YAML file since ALL resource customizations are stored in one config map key;
+* configuration issue: it is impossible to share actions as a YAML file since ALL resource customizations are stored in one config map key

 ### Argo CD Notifications